Hunting for the origins of the ‘red gold’ in African antiquity

 Archaeological questions that copper isotope studies have yet to help answer

-Namaqualand is a long way from the Great Zimbabwe site.
+Namakwaland is a long way from the Great Zimbabwe site.
 Today, it’ll take nearly 24 hours to drive the 2,000km distance from the ruins, which are just east of the modern-day city of Bulawayo, to this semi-desert region near the West Coast of modern-day South Africa and Namibia.

-At the height of the kingdom — from about 11th to 15th Centuries — it would have taken months to ship metal ores from mining sites in Namaqualand, to the economic and political hub of Great Zimbabwe.
+At the height of the kingdom — from about 11th to 15th Centuries — it would have taken months to ship metal ores from mining sites in Namakwaland, to the economic and political hub of Great Zimbabwe.

-But archaeologists don’t yet know if Namaqualand was a source of copper for the kingdom, even though it was an abundant metal back then and abundant today.
+But archaeologists don’t yet know if Namakwaland was a source of copper for the kingdom, even though it was an abundant metal back then and abundant today.
 By using similar analysis to those done by Mugabe, it would be possible for archaeologists to identify if the greenbelt deposit here has the same distinctive isotopic markers as those found in the copper and copper alloy artefacts at Great Zimbabwe.

-The relationship between Great Zimbabwe and Namaqualand’s minerals is still a bit contested, says Mugabe.
+The relationship between Great Zimbabwe and Namakwaland’s minerals is still a bit contested, says Mugabe.
 However, developing a new analytical protocol and application of copper isotope analysis here in southern Africa will help archaeologists here answer the question themselves, without having to send samples abroad or rely on international experts.

-‘We do have evidence that copper from Great Zimbabwe came from Phalaborwa Igneous Complex, and that tin came from Rooiberg tin mine in southern Waterberg, about a hundred kilometres north-west of present-day Tshwane,’ says Mugabe.
+‘We do have evidence that copper from Great Zimbabwe came from Phalaborwa Igneous Complex, and that tin came from Rooiberg tin mine in the southern Waterberg, about a hundred kilometres north-west of present-day Tshwane,’ says Mugabe.
 ‘If Namaqualand copper was already in circulation in the region, then is it possible that it might have reached Great Zimbabwe.

 Back then, metals from the Copper Belt or Phalaborwa would have taken months or even years to cross the region.
-Most likely, societal elites at Great Zimbabwe — subjects within the state, as well as independent communities that lives in areas rich in copper or tin ore — would have exchanged copper ore such as malachite, or finished goods, either directly or indirectly in the form of gifts, tributes or even marriage alliances.
+Most likely, societal elites at Great Zimbabwe — subjects within the state, as well as independent communities that lived in areas rich in copper or tin ore — would have exchanged copper ore such as malachite, or finished goods, either directly or indirectly in the form of gifts, tributes or even marriage alliances.

 Previous